Air Fried Beer Battered Fish Fillets

 • Complete library of all past virtual classes - stream them whenever you’d like!

-• Free access to upcoming virtual classes
+• Full access to upcoming virtual classes with both Chef Caryn and Dr. Jim Loomis!

-• Library of easy and quick recipes: 100 and growing
+• Library of easy and quick recipes: 150 and growing

-• Monthly accountability check-in and support group Zoom call with Caryn
+• Monthly accountability check-in and support group Zoom call with Caryn (she's also a certified health and wellness coach)

 • Quarterly “Ask the Doc” call with Dr. Jim Loomis, our Medical Director